top of page

 Unfortunately, like cats and dogs, pet rats can end up without a home for a variety of reasons and through no fault of their own.
 They can be lost or abandoned, their owners might surrender them because they are no longer able to care for them or because they simply don’t want them anymore.

 Changes in family circumstances and owners moving house are the most common reasons for surrender.
-We also get a lot of calls for help from people who have bought female rats from a pet shop only to discover that the rat was already pregnant.
+We also get a lot of calls for help from people who have bought female rats from a unethical breeder or pet shop only to discover that the rat was already pregnant.

 The majority are surrendered directly to us by their owners, but many animal shelters in Victoria, also pass on pet rats to us for rehoming.